The anatomy of the heart includes four chambers and four valves that work together to circulate blood throughout the body.

 An echocardiogram of this type provides a more detailed view of the heart than the traditional transthoracic echocardiogram because it allows a closer look at the organ.

 Doppler ultrasound can be used to determine the flow of blood.
 It works by using sound waves at specific frequencies and measuring how they bounce back to the transducer.

-The blood flows toward the transducer look red, and the blood flow away from the transducer looks blue in colored doppler ultrasounds byTrusted Source.
+The blood that flows toward the transducer looks red, and the blood that flows away from the transducer looks blue in colored doppler ultrasounds byTrusted Source.